Oliver OttiHead of research division

 Immunity to sperm

 Reproductive immunity combines probably the two most important aspects of biological life: reproduction and the immune system.
 Reproduction incorporates highly complex processes that are mostly still unrevealed.
-Sexual reproduction is further complicated by antagonistic interest of the sexes in the amount and quality of investment for reproductive output.
-Due to the conflicting interests both sexes have evolved mechanisms to turn the odds of reproduction to their favour, which leads to an evolutionary arms race between the sexes.
+Sexual reproduction is further complicated by the antagonistic interest of the sexes in the amount and quality of investment for reproductive output.
+Due to the conflicting interests, both sexes have evolved mechanisms to turn the odds of reproduction to their favour, which leads to an evolutionary arms race between the sexes.
 The immune system is actively involved in the processes of reproduction, mainly after insemination and during fertilisation.
-Post-mating processes and their relationship to immune function have just started to be described by researchers, yet without separating the effects of sperm, seminal fluid and male effects on mating.
+Post-mating processes and their relationship to immune function have just started to be described by researchers, yet without separating the effects of sperm, seminal fluid, and male effects on mating.
 The paragenital system of female bedbugs, into which males transfer sperm, is filled with haemocytes, suggesting that it evolved partly to reduce the immunological consequences of hypodermic sperm transfer.
-Different sexual selection pressures could affect the evolution of sexually transmitted diseases, adaptive suppression of immunity, sexual conflict, genetic compatibility and cryptic female choice (CFC).
-CFC could drive the evolution, as immune cues potentially are able to provide the basis for female choice: females could directly assess male ‘quality’ by the ability of sperm to withstand, or escape, female-derived immunological attack.
+Different sexual selection pressures could affect the evolution of sexually transmitted diseases, adaptive suppression of immunity, sexual conflict, genetic compatibility, and cryptic female choice (CFC).
+CFC could drive the evolution, as immune cues potentially can provide the basis for female choice: females could directly assess male ‘quality’ by the ability of sperm to withstand, or escape, female-derived immunological attack.
 Sperm are non-self to a female’s immune system, and so phagocytosis may potentially act specifically on sperm.
-Using a phagocytosis assay we test the selection potential of the female immune organ (mesospermalege), which was identified by Eberhard (1996) as the cryptic female choice organ.
+Using a phagocytosis assay, we test the selection potential of the female immune organ (mesospermalege), which was identified by Eberhard (1996) as the cryptic female choice organ.
 Investigating the interaction between the immune system and mating will give new insight into the processes of cryptic female choice and sperm competition within the female.
-Ejaculates are not only necessary for reproduction, but also potentially dangerous to females.
+Ejaculates are not only necessary for reproduction but also potentially dangerous to females.
 Especially, dead sperm or very old sperm should not linger around too long.
 Further, sperm is non-self to the female and might elicit an immune reaction, which then will kill sperm.